twelve17/anveomg/README.md

 So, we need to mitigate all these shortcomings as best as possible.
 One way to do this is to run a web server that listens on two ports.
 One port will listen for the "incomging SMS message" unauthenticated `GET` request from anveo.com (let's call this the `API port`).
 You can set up a firewall rule to only allow requests to the `API port` from anveo.com's IP address, otherwise you might end up with a [bot mucking up your data](http://thedailywtf.com/articles/WellIntentioned-Destruction).

-Anyway, the second port will respond to HTTPS requests for the AnveOMG UI, and can be secured with basic auth (I KNOW, it's on the TODO list!).
+The second port will respond to HTTPS requests for the AnveOMG UI, and can be secured with basic auth (I KNOW, it's on the TODO list!).
 Let's call this one the `UI port`.

 AnveOMG's URL paths are configured to keep these two concerns segregated:  UI paths begin with `/web`, and the API path begins with `/api`.